surifirstpin/biplus_documentation/docs/DataRun.md

 >For example, measures for a “Amount” is Amount_sum, Amount_avg, Amount_min, Amount_max etc.

-using the search option provided in the visualization section you can select the fields for which
+Using the search option provided in the visualization section you can select the fields for which you want to carryout the field values and apply filter options.

 ## Row Limitation and Runtime display

                   welcome to biplus